5 amazing don't-miss deals that have nothing to do with Black Friday

 You also get limited cloud storage at no additional charge, though you're probably better off using a microSD card for longer, local storage.

 However, Soliom's app still needs work; be prepared to do some fiddling to get motion detection and notifications configured to your liking.
-A company rep told me a much-improved app is coming in 1-2 months.
+A company rep told me a much-improved app is coming in one to two months.
 That's good, because the hardware is excellent -- and a steal at this price.

 Speaking of which, clip the on-page $10-off coupon and then apply promo code ZNJSZIKZ at checkout.
 The latter is good until Nov.
 10; I'm not sure how long the coupon will remain.